-- 2. Projects are identified in the course of preparation of the country project pipeline which is used to implement the country partnership plan.
-The projects with detailed project reports are normally considered for inclusion in the business plan.
+- 2. Projects are identified in the course of preparation of the country project pipeline which can be a standalone document or be part of the country partnership plan.
+The projects with detailed project reports are normally considered for inclusion in the country project pipeline.
 A project is processed when it is part of the country project pipeline to ensure NDB assistance is (i) in line with its own and governments' strategic priorities, and (ii) properly integrated with government's investment program and the sector's priority investment needs. - 3.
 A project that is not included in the country project pipeline may be considered for processing if there is a request from the member government or its agency.
 The Vice-President and Chief Operating Officer (VP&COO) may approve such inclusion.
-If the suggestion to process a project that is not included in the project pipeline originates in NDB, prior government (or its agency) endorsement of the proposal is needed before seeking VP&COO's approval.
+If the suggestion to process a project that is not included in the project pipeline originates in NDB, prior government (or its relevant agency) endorsement of the proposal is needed before seeking VP&COO's approval.